Nexmo/nexmo-developer/_documentation/vonage-business-cloud/number-programmability/code-snippets/vbc-receive-inbound-call.md

 # Receive an inbound call

-This Code Snippet shows you how to receive an inbound call on your Vonage Business Cloud programmable number.
+This code snippet shows you how to receive an inbound call on your Vonage Business Cloud programmable number.

 ## Example